 Where do you get tickets and start the hike?

 Cave tour tickets may be purchased through www.recreation.gov.
-Any remaining tickets for the day become available for purchase when the visitor center opens that day.
-The cave trail starts at the east side of the visitor center.
+Any remaining tickets for the day become available for purchase when the visitor center opens that day, either in person or online at recreation.gov.
+The cave trail starts at the visitor center.